 Before therapy begins, prospective clients are asked to complete an online agreement/assessment.
 The online agreement includes more detailed information on how to use the service, confidentiality and security.
 There are also a few questions to answer regarding the reasons counselling is being sought and information about computer literacy etc. This will help me to assess whether online counselling is a suitable means of support for you.

-You are advised to read the terms and conditions of online counselling here how it works
+You are advised to read the terms & conditions of online counselling

 If you have an enquiry regarding online counselling via encrypted email or instant messaging then please do get in touch click here to email me.